qbrilliance/qristal/README.md

 If you also wish to build the html documentation, you can pass `-DQB_BUILD_DOCS=ON` to `cmake`.

-When using the QB SDK, a user workflow normally consists of the following steps:
+When using QB Qristal, a user workflow normally consists of the following steps:

 - Define a quantum circuit, for example, as an OpenQASM source string.

-- Configure the QB SDK runtime, e.g., the accelerator backend, number of measurement shots, etc.
+- Configure the QB Qristal runtime, e.g., the accelerator backend, number of measurement shots, etc.

 - Run the circuit with the specified configurations.